brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 ## What we are all about
-Our vision is of a world in which experienced professionals, consultants, and practitioners proactively invest their career capital in others to bring great ideas to life and build a sustainable, prosperous and fair society for everyone.
+Our vision is of a world in which experienced professionals and practitioners, rich in experience, proactively invest their career capital in others to build a sustainable, prosperous and fair society for everyone.

-Our mission is to support makers & doers of social goods on their journey toward a resiliant livlihood for themselves and positive impact for their community.
+Our mission is to help makers & doers of social goods bring great ideas to life, and then support them on their journey toward a resilient livelihood for themselves, and positive impact for their community.

-Our approach is to bring the right combination of people, resources and governace together to innovate toward a brilliant vision and realise brilliant outcomes.
+Our approach is to bring the right mix of people, resources and governance together to innovate toward a brilliant vision and realise brilliant outcomes.

 ## For social makers & doers
 Individuals, charities, social enterprises, mission-led businesses and organisations.
 The have brilliant ideas and projects that need support and investment to realise environmental or social impact that’s aligned with the UN’s SDGs.